OpenApoc/OpenApoc/README.md

 OpenApocalypse is built leveraging a number of libraries - to provide needed functionality (and save us the time of implementing it ourselves badly)

 - [SDL2](http://www.libsdl.org)
-- [Boost] (http://boost.org) - specifially the 'locale' library, used for localisation
+- [Boost] (http://boost.org) - specifially the 'locale' library, used for localisation, 'program-options' for settings management, and 'filesystem'
 - [Libunwind] (http://www.nongnu.org/libunwind/download.html) - debug backtracing on linux - not needed on windows

 The following libraries are also used, but are shipped as submodules in the repository and directly included in the build, so you don't need to install these dependencies to build or use openapoc.